cisco-intersight/terraform-provider-intersight/website/docs/d/tam_security_advisory.html.markdown

 ## Argument Reference
 The following arguments can be used to get data of already created objects in Intersight appliance:
+* `advisory_id`:(string)Cisco generated identifier for the published security advisory.
-* `cve_id`:(string)CVE (https://cve.mitre.org/about/faqs.html) identifier for the security Advisory.
+* `base_score`:(float)CVSS version 3 base score for the security Advisory.
+* `date_published`:(string)Date when the security advisory was first published by Cisco.
+* `date_updated`:(string)Date when the security advisory was last updated by Cisco.
 * `description`:(string)Brief description of the advisory details.
+* `environmental_score`:(float)CVSS version 3 environmental score for the security Advisory.
 * `external_url`:(string)A link to an external URL describing security Advisory in more details.
 * `moid`:(string)The unique identifier of this Managed Object instance.
 * `name`:(string)A user defined name for the Intersight Advisory.
-* `object_type`:(string)The concrete type of this complex type.The ObjectType property must be set explicitly by API clients when the type is ambiguous.
-In all other cases, the ObjectType is optional.
-The type is ambiguous when a managed object contains an array of nested documents, and the documents in the arrayare heterogeneous, i.e. the array can contain nested documents of different types.
+* `object_type`:(string)The fully-qualified type of this managed object, i.e. the class name.This property is optional.
+The ObjectType is implied from the URL path.If specified, the value of objectType must match the class name specified in the URL path.
 * `recommendation`:(string)Recommended action to resolve the security advisory.
-* `score`:(float)CVSS score for the security Advisory.
-* `severity`:(string)Severity level of the Intersight Advisory.
 * `state`:(string)Current state of the advisory.
 Indicates if the user is interested in getting updates for the advisory.
+* `status`:(string)Cisco assigned status of the published advisory based on whether the investigation is complete or on-going.
+* `temporal_score`:(float)CVSS version 3 temporal score for the security Advisory.
+* `version`:(string)Cisco assigned advisory version after latest revision.